Prepared by Inam Jazbi – Learn Chemistry

 OR

 A thermochemical process is carried out at constant pressure of 2759 N/m².
-If it absorbs 15400 J heat energy from the surrounding due to which volume increases by 0.47 m³ by pushing the piston upward.
-Calculate the change in internal energy in kJ.
+If it absorbs 15400 J heat energy from the surrounding and the volume increases by 0.47 m³ by pushing the piston upward, calculate the change in internal energy in kJ.

 [Answer; ΔE = 15400 − (2759 × 0.47) = 14100 J ≈ 14.1 kJ]